 Originally, when I sat down to write this blog post, I planned to write about why your business needs a website.
 But then it occurred to me: unless you’re a brand new solopreneur still seeking your first few clients or an established offline business that sees the bulk of sales in a brick and mortar store, every business knows they need a website…right?

 So this article is not about why you need a website…it’s about how to design a website strategy that works for your business.
 And it’s about creating a website for your business that actually converts for you…in whatever way you need it to.
 Your website is its own sales funnel that ushers your prospective customers through the customer journey.
-Here’s how to create a strategy that compliments your sales goals and brings you meaningful results.
+Here’s how to create a digital strategy that compliments your sales goals and brings you meaningful results.

 Before you can design your strategy, you need to know where you’re headed.
 A website can serve any number of purposes and it’s important to frame yours in the context of your particular business and industry.